Probabilistic completeness of RRT for geometric and kinodynamic planning with forward propagation: Discussion

 \section{Discussion}

 Although our proofs assume uniform samples, they can be easily extended to samples generated using a Poisson point process, which is preferable in certain settings~\cite{KF11, SK18}.
+An immediate extension of this work is to verify whether our proofs hold when other sampling distributions are considered, e.g., Halton sequences (see~\cite{JanIP18}).

-An immediate extension of this work is to further relax some of the assumptions made for kinodynamic systems, such as Lipschitz continuity.
+Another possible direction is to further relax some of the assumptions made for kinodynamic systems, such as Lipschitz continuity.
 Additionally, the work raises the following challenging research question: Is it possible to extend these proofs that have a reduced set of assumptions to other sampling-based planners~\cite{HLM97}, or informed variants of \rrt.

+{Finally, we mention that the following variants of \rrt are not addressed in the current paper, or in the work of Kunz and Stilman~\cite{KunzS14}: (i) random time + best-control input; (ii) fixed time + random control; (iii) random time larger than a fixed threshold + random or best control.
+Whether these variants are indeed probabilistically complete remains as a question for future research.}